 If you haven’t ventured into Google Shopping yet because setting up campaigns feels daunting between the Merchant Center, feed setup, and campaign build, not to worry.
 That’s what we’re here for.

 In this article, we’ll cover the A–to–Z checklist of setting up your Google Shopping campaigns so you can get a complete bird’s eye view of the entire process.

 Not only that, but once you’ve built your Google Shopping setup chops, you’ll get access to a detailed checklist of campaign optimizations you can use to keep your campaigns in tip-top shape.

-- What Is Google Shopping?
+- What are Google Shopping campaigns?

-- Wrap Up on Google Shopping Campaigns
+- Wrapping up on Google Shopping campaigns

 Get brand new Google ad strategies straight to your inbox every week.
 23,739 people already are!